 The United Kingdom has about 212,000 farms varying in size between 20 hectares to 100 hectares.
 The country has low farm earnings despite heavy investment in subsidiaries and fertile soil, high technology, and skilled manpower.
 This has been attributed to low prices at the gate of farms.
 Many young people fail to join the industry due to high prices of land, low earnings, and lack of enough farmland to let.

 The average age of Britons with farm ownership is 59.
 Efforts have been made to sustain profits and supplement the income of farmers through organic farming and diversification of income-generating activities from purely farming.

-With rising fears about energy security, fossil fuel prices and climate change, farmers have the opportunity to exploit biofuels for alternative sources of renewal energy.
+With rising fears about energy security, fossil fuel prices, and climate change, farmers have the opportunity to exploit biofuels for alternative sources of renewable energy.
 Increasingly, farmers are made aware to be important custodians of wildlife and the British countryside.

-‘Less Favoured Areas’ have low agricultural yield while the converse have high yields.
-The low yield areas mainly comprise of hill farms and upland moors, explaining why dairy and sheep farming mainly occur in the regions.
-Fields on the southern and eastern areas, including England are larger, flatter and more open, making them ideal for growing cereals.
+‘Less Favoured Areas’ have low agricultural yield while the converse has high yields.
+The low yield areas mainly comprise hill farms and upland moors, explaining why dairy and sheep farming mainly occur in the regions.
+Fields in the southern and eastern areas, including England, are larger, flatter, and more open, making them ideal for growing cereals.
 On the other hand, the western and northern areas are hillier and thus ideal for livestock farming.

 Distribution of Farming Types

 Various physical factors such as climate and topography or relief affect the type of farming adopted in any given area.
 The factors influence the type of crops farmers can grow in any region or animals that can thrive in a particular landscape in the UK.
 Proximity to markets, among other human factors, can influence certain farming types such as market gardening.

 4 Major Types of Farming and Distribution in the UK